 Parameter Description Default useREST Boolean parameter to use ONTAP REST APIs. useREST When set to true, Trident uses ONTAP REST APIs to communicate with the backend; when set to false, Trident uses ONTAPI (ZAPI) calls to communicate with the backend.
 This feature requires ONTAP 9.11.1 and later.
 In addition, the ONTAP login role used must have access to the ontapi application.
 This is satisfied by the pre-defined vsadmin and cluster-admin roles.
-Beginning with the Trident 24.06 release and ONTAP 9.15.1 or later, useREST is set to true by default; change useREST to false to use ONTAPI (ZAPI) calls. true for ONTAP 9.15.1 or later, otherwise false . limitVolumePoolSize Maximum requestable FlexVol size when using Qtrees in ontap-nas-economy backend. "" (not enforced by default) denyNewVolumePools Restricts ontap-nas-economy backends from creating new FlexVol volumes to contain their Qtrees.
+Beginning with the Trident 24.06 release and ONTAP 9.15.1 or later, useREST is set to true by default; change useREST to false to use ONTAPI (ZAPI) calls.
+If specified, always set to true for AFX storage systems. true for ONTAP 9.15.1 or later, otherwise false . limitVolumePoolSize Maximum requestable FlexVol size when using Qtrees in ontap-nas-economy backend. "" (not enforced by default) denyNewVolumePools Restricts ontap-nas-economy backends from creating new FlexVol volumes to contain their Qtrees.
 Only preexisting Flexvols are used for provisioning new PVs. adAdminUser Active Directory admin user or user group with full access to SMB shares.
 Use this parameter to provide admin rights to the SMB share with full control.